mirshahreza/Zync/MsSql/Packages/Financial/README.md

 	- Example: `SELECT [dbo].[ZzIPMT](18, 36, 1, 100000);`
 - ZzPPMT: Principal portion for a given payment period
 	- Example: `SELECT [dbo].[ZzPPMT](18, 36, 1, 100000);`

+Notes:
+- `ls Financial` shows each item with its short description taken from a `-- Description:` line at the top of the script.